microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraGroupLifecyclePolicy.md

 1aaaaaa1-2bb2-3cc3-4dd4-5eeeeeeeeee5 admingroup@contoso.com      200                 All
 ```

 This command is used to retrieve a specific Microsoft Group Lifecycle Policy.
-The `-Id` parameter specifies the ID of the Lifecycle Policy to be retrieved.
+The `-GroupLifecyclePolicyId` parameter specifies the ID of the Lifecycle Policy to be retrieved.

 ## Parameters

-### -Id
+### -GroupLifecyclePolicyId

 Specifies the ID of a groupLifecyclePolicies object in Microsoft Entra ID.